-As an undergraduate, the candidate must first complete 36 credit hours of middle education pre-professional course work along with the IdLS major.
-All middle education pre-professional coursework must be completed with grades of "B-" or better with the exception of GPSYC 160 which must be completed with a grade of "C" or better.
-Then the candidate must apply and be admitted to the graduate school for the Middle Education M.A.T. program.
-Finally, the candidate must complete the 32 hours of graduate coursework which includes student teaching and a final research project.
+As undergraduates, candidates must first complete 36 credit hours of middle education pre-professional course work along with the IDLS major.
+All middle education pre-professional course work must be completed with grades of "B-" or better with the exception of GPSYC 160 which must be completed with a grade of "C" or better.
+Candidates must apply to and be admitted to graduate school for the Middle Education M.A.T. program (see Admission Criteria).
+Finally, candidates must complete 32 hours of graduate course work which includes student teaching and a final research project.